-With damaged credit, the business may be denied for a rental request.
-The denial can be discussed with the landlord.
+With damaged credit, the business may be denied for a business rental request.
+Discuss this with the landlord.
 If the other owner has very good credit, the landlord may make an exception based on the stronger credit.

 Buying a location

 If the business wants to finance the purchase of a location through a commercial mortgage, the lenders will also look at all the owner’s credit.
-The level of scrutiny will be higher than with a rental request.
-Full financial statements will be requested.
-A business partner with bad credit will more likely cause a rejection in this situation than with a rental request.
+The level of scrutiny will be higher than with a rental request, including full financial information.

 Establishing business trade accounts

-Almost all businesses will eventually establish trade accounts.
-When a trade account is requested, many companies will check the business and personal credit of the main owners.
-If the credit is damaged, the request may be declined.
+Almost all businesses establish trade accounts.
+Companies check the business and personal credit of the main owners when a trade account is applied for.
+Damaged credit may be a reason for denial.
 Not being able to secure important trade accounts can be very damaging to a business.
 This can cause the business to be short of the inventory, equipment and other services it needs to be successful.

 Even if the business can secure the trade accounts it needs, the terms may be more expensive because of the business partner with bad credit.
 This will translate to increased costs to operate.